ammar-exe/Human-Activity-Recognition/README.md

 *(Below is the Confusion Matrix comparing the models.
 Note the higher error rate between classes 1 and 2 (Sitting/Standing) compared to others.)*

 ![Confusion Matrix](confusion_matrix.png)
-*(Please upload your confusion matrix image to the repo and confirm the filename matches)*

 ## 6. Conclusion
 This project demonstrated that while Deep Learning is a powerful tool, well-tuned classical algorithms like SVM can still outperform neural networks on structured, tabular datasets with high dimensionality.
 The SVM model achieved a production-ready accuracy of **95.4%**.